lauxley/django-mptt-menu/README.md

-Lightweight and modular menu manager using mptt.
+Lightweight and modular menu manager using mptt for the Django framework.

 TODO:
 -----
-* cache
-* real README / docs
 * use resolve to determine object for menu if possible
+* benchmarks